History of Asmara: Pre-colonial Asmara

-Italian invasion
+Italian occupation

-Italian troops took advantage of Alula’s absence, the power vacuum left as a result of Emperor Yohannes’ death, and the havoc wreaked by three years of famine to take control of the city on 3 August 1889.
+Italian troops took advantage of Alula's absence, the power vacuum left as a result of Emperor Yohannes’ death, and the havoc wreaked by three years of famine to take control of the city on August 3, 1889.
 They built their fort on a hill in the village of Beit Mekae, forcing the inhabitants of this village to resettle nearby.
 At the time of General Baldisera’s arrival, the small town had 3000 inhabitants and consisted of traditional mud huts, Agdos and Hidmos.
 Above all, the military fort at Beit Mekae was a strategic point when it came to controlling the local population; it also served as a military strongpoint from which local uprisings, which were largely directed against the government’s power of eminent domain, could be suppressed.
 Eritrea officially became an Italian colony in 1890 and Massawa – already the seat of the colonial administration since 1885 – was declared the capital.
 At this time, because of the danger of insurrection in the highlands, Asmara was not considered to become the capital of the new colony.
-Furthermore, Bizzon explains that Asmara was not developed enough to serve as the capital: "Politically, militarily, and even logistically, the distance between Massawa and Asmara is greater than the distance between Italy and Massawa."
+Furthermore, Bizzon explains, Asmara was not developed enough to serve as the capital: "Politically, militarily, and even logistically, the distance between Massawa and Asmara is greater than the distance between Italy and Massawa."
 The lack of an infrastructural link to Massawa prevented Asmara from developing quickly.